Syncope: A Merck Manual of Patient Symptoms podcast

 The most common causes are

-Many cases never have a firm diagnosis but lead to no apparent harm.
+Many cases of syncope never have a firm diagnosis but lead to no apparent harm.
 A smaller number of cases have a serious cause, usually cardiac.

 |PrintOpen table in new window